 A recent Fiction Fellow at the Fine Arts Work Center in Provincetown and a recipient of a 2016 Rona Jaffe Foundation Writers' Award, she is currently finishing a collection of interconnected stories revolving around the legacies of the Second World War.
 The published pieces from the collection can be found via the Publications page.
 More about the project can be found here and also, in bits and pieces, here and here.

-She lives with the writer Matthew Modica.
+She lives in Boston with the writer Matthew Modica.